Frameworks vs. CMS – Which One is Better and Why?

 A good CMS provides the jumpstart that a Framework cannot do without hindering the positive aspects of the Framework itself.
 A CMS will not just provide you with the authentication (that Frameworks also provides), but you will also have complete user management.

 A CMS will also provide routes and controllers (from the Framework) in addition to a page or a blog that can e routed automatically through the CMS.
-All that the developers need to do is point and click and things will happen on their own!
+All that the developers need to do is point and click, and things will happen on their own!
 A CMS can provide almost everything that you need to build a website.
 You can consider purchasing or making the components required to fill in any gaps in your project.
 Having a solution that provides out-of-the-box features is an immense advantage when you are kick-starting a new project.

 Disadvantages of using a CMS

-There can be a number of problems of using a CMS, depending on how you want to look at it.
+There can be several problems of using a CMS, depending on how you want to look at it.
 To some developers, CMS may come across as too much clutter, insufficient underlying foundations, operational inconsistencies, poor code quality, not extensible which forces the developer to hack the files.
 Basically, CMS can be seen as software with poor design principles, and its execution can be a problem for some users.

 So, web development framework vs. cms - which one will you use?